Vaccine Info

 Denvaxia Vaccine Availability

-Dengvaxia Vaccine Effecicay
+Dengvaxia Vaccine Efficacy

-The journal Vaccine published an article on August 22, 2023, that concluded Dengvaxia efficacy was 56.5 % (95 % CI, 43·8–66·4) and 60.8 % (95 % CI, 52.0–68.0) against symptomatic, virologically confirmed dengue caused by any serotype more than 28 days after the third dose in Asia (2 to 14-year children) [14], and Latin America (9 to 16-year children).
+The journal Vaccine published an article on August 22, 2023, concluding that Dengvaxia's efficacy was 56.5 % (95 % CI, 43·8–66·4) and 60.8 % (95 % CI, 52.0–68.0) against symptomatic, virologically confirmed dengue caused by any serotype more than 28 days after the third dose in Asia (2 to 14-year children) [14] and Latin America (9 to 16-year children).

 Dengvaxia Vaccine Price